Emil and Billy had come out of the house to sit on the deck, to watch the squirrels and birds.

 The boys looked at each other.
 "Let's ask Mandy!"
 They both said at once.

-Mandy was knitting on the windowsill in the living room, knitting.
+Mandy was sitting on the windowsill in the living room, knitting.
 She looked up when they came in.
 "I know you have a question," she said.
 "I can tell by the way you're looking at me.
 What is it?"

 "We were wondering why the plants stopped being green," Billy said.
 "I'm pretty sure it's connected with the snow somehow," he added, "but I don't know why."